duxsco/gpg-config-and-scripts/README.md

 # My GnuPG configuration and some helper scripts

+## System requirements

 ⚠️ Everything in this Git repo has been **tested only with GnuPG 2.2.x (LTS)**.
 Certain config options are invalid in GnuPG 2.3.x (stable) and defaults might differ!

-## System requirements

-On common Linux systems, the scripts in `bin/` should work out of the box.
+Otherwise, the scripts in `bin/` should work out of the box on common Linux systems.

 MacOS, however, needs these [HomeBrew](https://brew.sh) packages installed: